jina-ai/jina/docs/datatype/image/image2image.md

 # Search Similar Images

 Given an example image can we find similar images without the need of any labels?
-Leveraging Jina, the advantage that we get is that we do not need to use any labels or textual information about the images in order to build similar image search.
+Leveraging Jina, we have the advantage that we don't need to use any labels or textual information about the images in order to build a search for similar images.

 In this tutorial we are going to create an image search system that retrieves similar images.
-The data we are going to use is the test split of the [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data?select=test1.zip) datasets.
-We will subsequently refer this dataset as pets dataset.
+We are going to use the test split of the [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data?select=test1.zip) dataset, which we will subsequently refer to as the pets dataset.
 It contains 12.5K images of cats and dogs.
-Now, we can define our problem as selecting an image of cat or dog, we would like to get similar images of cats or dogs respectively.
+Now, we can define our problem as selecting an image of cat or dog, and getting back images of similar cats or dogs respectively.

-We know that Jina searches semantically and this could vary with the neural network that we use for encoding.
-Since our task is to search similar images we will consider visually similar as semantically-related.
+Jina searches semantically, and the results will vary depending on the neural network that we use for image encoding.
+Our task is to search for similar images so we will consider visually-similar images as semantically-related.

 ## Build the Flow

-The solution to the problem entails a simple pipeline that can be subdivided into two steps:  **Index** and **Query**
+The solution uses a simple pipeline that can be subdivided into two steps:  **Index** and **Query**

 ### Index

-To search something out of the full data, first we need to index the data.
-What it means is that we store the embeddings of all the images from the pets dataset in some form of storage.
-The images can be read as a numpy array which is then fed to neural network of our choice.
-This neural network encodes the input images into some latent space which we call as embeddings.
-We then use **Indexer** to store these embeddings in memory.
+To search something out of the full dataset, we first need to index the data.
+This means that we store the embeddings of all the images from the dataset in some form of storage.
+The images can be read as a numpy array which is then fed to the neural network of our choice.
+This neural network encodes the input images into some latent space which we call "embeddings".
+We then use an **Indexer** to store these embeddings in memory.

 ### Query

-Once the data is indexed, i.e. our database is built, we simply need to feed our query which is an image or set of images to the model to encode it into embeddings and then use the **Indexer** to retrieve matching images.
-The matching can be based on any type of metrics but without going deeper into this, we will focus only on euclidean distance between two embeddings (corresponding to two images) as metrics.
+Once the data is indexed, i.e. our database is built, we simply need to feed our query (an image or set of images) to the model to encode it into embeddings and then use the **Indexer** to retrieve matching images.
+The matching can be based on any type of metric but without going deeper into this, we will focus only on Euclidean distance between two embeddings (corresponding to two images).

-Now, one might think what this *Indexer* is, or how to use neural network of our choice.
-Worry not, we've got you covered.
-In Jina AI, we have three fundamental concepts which is all you need to know to follow this tutorial.
-If you haven't read it yet, head on to [Jina's docs](https://docs.jina.ai/) page and give it a shot.
-Executor is the algorithmic unit in the Jina.
-It performs a single task on a `Document` or `DocumentArray`.

-We have many executors available at [Jina Hub](https://hub.jina.ai) - a marketplace for Executors.
-You can use any of them relevant to your tasks or build one of your own.
-Coming back to problem, we will use **SimpleIndexer** executor as our indexer (the one that stores and retrieves data).
-This executor also returns us the matching `Document` when we make a query.
+We will use the **SimpleIndexer** Executor as our indexer (the one that stores and retrieves data).
+This Executor also returns the matching `Document` when we make a query.
 The search part is done using the built-in `match` function of `DocumentArrayMemmap`.
-To encode the images into embeddings we will use our own defined executor which uses pre-trained 'ResNet101' model.
+To encode the images into embeddings we will use our own Executor which uses the pre-trained 'ResNet101' model.

 ## Flow Overview

-We have one flow defined for this tutorial, however, it handles requests to `/index` and `/search` differently by defining different endpoints using `requests` decorators.
-Below we see the Flow, which consists of `Encoder` to encode the images as first step, followed by an `Indexer` to store/retrieve data.
+We have one Flow defined for this tutorial.
+However, it handles requests to `/index` and `/search` differently by defining different endpoints using `requests` decorators.
+Below we see the Flow, which consists of an `Encoder` to encode the images as the first step, followed by an `Indexer` to store/retrieve data.

 ```{figure} ../../../.github/images/image_search_flow.svg
 :align: center